Dirty Dancer: Chart performance

 The album version of "Dirty Dancer" debuted at number 194 on the UK Singles Chart on 17 July 2010, and at number fifty-one on the Dutch Single Top 100, where it later peaked at number thirty-nine.
 The album version also entered the Slovakian Radio Top 100 Oficiálna at number ninety-four in May 2011, as well as appearing on the Belgian Ultratip charts of Flanders and Wallonia at numbers nine and thirty-six, respectively.

 On 16 May 2011, the single version debuted on the Australian Singles Chart at number thirty-six, and on the Australian Dance Chart at number thirteen.
 It has since peaked at numbers twenty-four and nine, respectively.
 On the issue dated 28 May 2011, "Dirty Dancer" debuted at number nine on the U.S. Hot Digital Songs chart with 126,000 copies sold, and subsequently appeared at number eighteen on the Billboard Hot 100.
 The same day it entered the Canadian Hot 100 at number eighteen.
 On 4 June 2011, "Dirty Dancer" debuted at number thirty-three on the Pop Songs chart, and later peaked at number seventeen.
 "Dirty Dancer" entered the New Zealand Singles Chart at number twenty-two on 30 May 2011.
 On the Dutch Top 40, the song debuted at number thirty-one and peaked at number twenty-five, while on the UK Singles Chart, the single version of "Dirty Dancer" has reached number twenty-one.
 It entered the French Singles Chart at number ninety-nine on 11 June 2011.

-On 12 August 2011, the song charted at #1 on the Billboard Hot Dance Club Songs making it his ninth #1 single on the chart.
-He is the only male artist in the chart's history to achieve this milestone, beating previous record-holder Michael Jackson.
+On 20 August 2011, the song charted at #1 on the Billboard Hot Dance Club Songs making it his ninth #1 single on the chart.
+Inglesias was the only male artist in the chart's history to achieve this milestone, after beating previous record-holders Michael Jackson and Prince with his song "I Like It".
 It is his third consecutive #1 on this chart from his album Euphoria, following "I Like It" and "Tonight (I'm Fuckin' You)".